 - Boosted social media stats about your brand

-There are other metrics that you can evaluate as well but may be outside the scope of your tool or department but still measurable against your program efforts:
+There are other metrics that you can evaluate that may be outside the scope of your tool or department but still measurable against your program efforts:

 - Increase in renewal rates